rdkcentral/rdkservices/README.md

 2. At least one reviewer needs to ```review and approve``` the pull request.

-3. For tracking and release management purpose, each pull request and all the commits in the pull request shall include ```RDK ticket number(s) or Github issue number(s)``` and “reason for the change”.
+3. For tracking and release management purposes, each pull request and all the commits in the pull request shall include ```RDK ticket number(s) or Github issue number(s)``` and “reason for the change”.

 4. Any pull request from Comcast developers should include a link to successful gerrit verification (in the comment section).